PriyankaM06091994/Big-Data-Systems-and-Int-Analytics/Labs/Lab9-AirflowCNNPipeline/README.md

 ** Note: This tutorial is performed using Python 3.7.9**

-1. Install the dependencies as outlined in the `requirements.txt` by running
+1. Install the packages/libraries by running the `requirements.txt`
 ```
 pip install -r requirements.txt
 ```

-2. Update S3 Bucket details

-Provide the S3 bucket name in the `bucket_name` parameter in `s3_uploader/upload_models.py`
+2. Update S3 Bucket details by adding the S3 bucket name (`bucket_name` parameter) in `s3_uploader/upload_models.py`

-3. Once Airflow is installed, configure the same by running:
+3. Once Airflow is successfully installed, proceed with the configuration by executing the following commands

 ```
-# Use your present working directory as
-# the airflow home
+# Setting the current working directory as airflow home
 export AIRFLOW_HOME=~(pwd)

-# export Python Path to allow use
+# Export Python Path to allow use
-# of custom modules by Airflow
 export PYTHONPATH="${PYTHONPATH}:${AIRFLOW_HOME}"

-# initialize the database
+# Initialization of the database
 airflow db init

+# User Creation

 airflow users create \
     --username admin \